What are uncountable nouns?

 Uncountable nouns are things that can’t be counted by using a number, such as quantities of liquids or gases, as well as abstract ideas or qualities.

-Uncountable nouns are used with a single verb, and do not use a definite article such as ‘a’ or ‘an’:
+Uncountable nouns are used with a single verb, and do not use an indefinite article such as ‘a’ or ‘an’.TEST YOUR ENGLISH

 Because ‘money’ is an uncountable noun, you must use adjectives like much, a lot of, little, a little bit of, some, plenty, enough, or no.